test

 by Chris Michael

 Cyprus has a well-deserved reputation for all those things that make up a good life – a healthy climate, the sea and sunshine, and fresh, locally produced food.
 How about healthcare, though?
-The news is good: Cyprus is excellent as a healthcare provision centre.
+The news is good: Cyprus is an excellent healthcare provision centre.

-This guide contains all you need to know about public and private health in Cyprus, GHS or GeSY system, with key information relating to the health services on the island.
+This guide contains all you need to know about public and private health in Cyprus and the GHS or GeSY system.
+It provides essential information for anyone looking to make Cyprus their long-term home.

 GeSY in Cyprus